kweezl/x3lu-myahem-menu-mow/README.md

 # Improvments for x3lu mayhem menu "ministry of war"

+Changes:
-Added sun efficiency column to sectors tab.
+* Added sun efficiency column to sectors tab.
+* Colored owner name based on player relation to race
+* Colored sector name if Advanced Satellite is deployed in this sector

 Install:
 * copy into <game_dir>/addon/scripts